jrieke/jrieke.github.io/index.md

-## Feedback connections for deep neural networks
+# Feedback connections for deep neural networks

 with Matthew Larkum

-Coming soon.
+In the neocortex, top-down feedback connections play a critical role for computation.
+In this project, we aim to integrate such feedback connections into deep neural networks for image classification.

-## Graph Convolutional Networks
+# Scalable graph convolutional networks

 with Thomas Kipf

-Coming soon.
+Graph convolutional networks are a recent class of deep neural networks which operate on top of graphs.
+In this project, we aim to improve a specific class of graph convolutional networks and make it scalable to large knowledge graphs.

-## Visualizing CNNs for Alzheimer's Disease
+# Visualizing CNNs for Alzheimer's disease

 with Kerstin Ritter and Fabian Eitel (MLCN 2018)